WGLab/RareDAI/README.md

     - Make sure your ICD10 are converted to Phecodes and separated by "|".
 You can use some codes in our script to process the data.
     - Example: Phecode A | Phecode B | Phecode C
 2. Generate synthetic CoT for training and validation datasets.
-    a.
-Please modify the necessary SLURM arguments in [script](https://github.com/WGLab/RareDAI/blob/main/run_syntheticCOT.sh) to run [script](https://github.com/WGLab/RareDAI/blob/main/generate_syntheticCOT.py)
+    - Please modify the necessary SLURM arguments in [run_syntheticCOT.sh](https://github.com/WGLab/RareDAI/blob/main/run_syntheticCOT.sh) to run [generate_syntheticCOT.py](https://github.com/WGLab/RareDAI/blob/main/generate_syntheticCOT.py)
-    b.
-You should provide the directory where your training/validation JSON-formatted files are located as the input and the file directory of the output in which you want to save the synthetic data.
+    - You should provide the directory where your training/validation JSON-formatted files are located as the input and the file directory of the output in which you want to save the synthetic data.
 Each of your JSON data should have an additional "cot" key (except testing data).
 Make sure your input file has the correct keys like mentioned above.
-    c.
-Please replace the Python script at line 17 with the foundation Llama 3.1 directory.
+    - Please replace the Python script at line 17 with the foundation Llama 3.1 directory.
 3. Fine-tune the model with generated synthetic CoT from stage 2.
-    a.
-Please modify the necessary SLURM arguments in [script](https://github.com/WGLab/RareDAI/blob/main/run_rareDAI.sh) to run [script](https://github.com/WGLab/RareDAI/blob/main/rareDAI_finetuning.py)
+    - Please modify the necessary SLURM arguments in [run_RareDAI.sh](https://github.com/WGLab/RareDAI/blob/main/run_RareDAI.sh) to run [RareDAI_finetuning.py](https://github.com/WGLab/RareDAI/blob/main/RareDAI_finetuning.py)
-    c.
-Please replace the Python script at line 24, 83, 84, 93 with the corresponding directory.
+    - Please replace the Python script at line 24, 83, 84, 93 with the corresponding directory.
 * If you're encountering CUDA memory issues, it’s likely due to large input texts exceeding your system’s capacity for model training.
 To address this issue, consider either increasing the number of GPUs and CPUs or adjusting training parameters by reducing the batch size or increasing gradient accumulation steps.

 ## Inference
-Please fine-tune your own model before.
-Please follow the inference section of the [script](https://github.com/WGLab/RareDAI/blob/main/inference.py) to run your model.
+Please fine-tune your own model first.
+Please follow the inference section of the [inference.py](https://github.com/WGLab/RareDAI/blob/main/inference.py) to run your model.

 Please use the following command:
 ```